 Introduction to the nutrition, physiology and ecology of microorganisms (bacteria, yeasts, molds and viruses) including preparation of media, role of microorganisms in health and disease and methods of control.
 Three one-hour lectures and one two-hour lab per week.
-Every two years.
 Course fee.
 Prerequisites: BI 141 and BI 142.